 The average American works 40 hours a week.
 But there’s 168 hours in a week – so where does the rest of the time go?
 In this Billboard Mastery podcast we’re going to discuss how you can get into the billboard business with a very small time commitment: if you work smart.
 You can build an impressive side hustle with time your formerly wasted.
 So invest some time listening to this podcast, and then invest some real time in achieving your goals.

-Episode 27: Is There A Better Use of Your Time?
+Episode 26: Is There A Better Use of Your Time?
 Transcript

-They say that time is money, but for many people.
-Time isn't about money.
+They say that time is money, but for many people, time isn't about money.
 Many people don't use their time effectively to really hit their goals.
-This is Frank Rolfe, the billboard mastery podcast, we're going to talk about time and how maybe you should add some time to invest in billboards.
-Let's first analyze, time for most Americans.
-If you hold a job and you work eight hours a day you work 40 hours a week, and 40 hours a week is only 24% of your total time, seven days a week, 24 hours a day is 168 hours.
-So that's how many hours we all have every week.
-And when you say well I'm totally booked up because I'm working my job, you're only working a quarter of that amount.
-But then of course you have to sleep right so there's another eight hours a day and unlike work which is Monday through Friday, that also includes weekends.
-It's a total of 56 hours, which is again 33% of that 168 hours we all have an every week.
-So what it means is about 57% of your time is spent at work, or asleep.
-But what about the other half.
-What are you doing with the other half to hit your goals, what are you doing with the other half to get, to get where you want to be.
+This is Frank Rolfe for the Billboard Mastery podcast.
+We're gonna talk about time and how maybe you should add some time to invest in billboards.
+Let's first analyze time for most Americans.
+If you hold a job, and you work eight hours a day, you work 40 hours a week.
+And 40 hours a week is only 24% of your total time.
+Seven days a week at 24 hours a day is 168 hours.
+So that's 20 hours we all have every week.
+And when you say, "Well, I'm totally booked up, because I am working, my job, you're only working a quarter of that amount.
+But then of course, you have to sleep, right?
+So there's another eight hours a day.
+And unlike work, which is Monday through Friday, that also includes weekends.
+It's a total of 56 hours, which is again 33% of that 168 hours we all have in every week.
+So what it means is about 57% of your time is spent at work or at sleep.
+But what about the other half?
+What are you doing with the other half to hit your goals?
+What are you doing with the other half to get where you wanna be?
 Well, perhaps you should allocate some amount, not all of it, just a portion of it, to try to build that additional stream of income.
 So you can still watch football on TV, you can still go for a walk, still go to the movies.

-So all the opportunity is there before you.
-It's huge, it's like a giant buffet of opportunity.
-If you only get out there and start trying to grasp it.
-And again, you've got the time, don't let anyone ever say to themselves, well, that all sounds good, I should probably do that, but I just don't have the time, you have the time.
-All of us have the time, nobody is so overworked, that they don't have a little bit of time to go out in a new direction.
-Don't forget that America is very unstable right now.
-There's never been a time in history that I've ever seen the country in more Anarchie than it is at the moment, everyone's day job is at stake, traditional investments don't pay anything.
-So there's never been a moment, there should be more compelling to go out there and look for something completely different, something that gives you that extra edge of financial independence.
-And it then begs the question, is there any better use for your time.
+So all the opportunity is there before you, it's huge, it's like a giant buffet of opportunity, if you only get out there and start trying to grasp it.
+And again, you've got the time, don't let anyone ever say to themselves, well, that all sounds good, I should probably do that, but I just don't have the time.
+You have the time.
+All of us have the time.
+Nobody is so overworked that they don't have a little bit of time to go out in a new direction.
+Don't forget that America is very unstable right now, there has never been a time in history that I've ever seen the country in more anarchy than it is at the moment.
+Everyone's day job is at stake, traditional investments don't pay anything, so there's never been a moment that should be more compelling to go out there and look for something completely different, something that gives you that extra edge of financial independence, and it then begs the question, is there any better use for your time?
 I think the answer is no.